dasari4321/ICG_tracker/ltr/README.md

 ## Overview
-The framework consists of the following submodules.
+The framework consists of the following sub-modules.
  - [actors](actors): Contains the actor classes for different trainings.
 The actor class is responsible for passing the input data through the network can calculating losses.
  - [admin](admin): Includes functions for loading networks, tensorboard etc. and also contains environment settings.
  - [dataset](dataset): Contains integration of a number of training datasets, namely [TrackingNet](https://tracking-net.org/), [GOT-10k](http://got-10k.aitestunion.com/), [LaSOT](http://vision.cs.stonybrook.edu/~lasot/),